Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 Prioritise communication

 Research has found that the most important factor in long-distance longevity is communication.
-Specifically, intimate, soul-baring, honest communication.
+Specifically, intimate, soul-baring, and honest communication.

 You can’t get away with one-line emails or the occasional emoji: you need regular, open chats and lots of self-disclosure.
-Though, the good news is, if you get the hang of this, you’ll feel more intimate and connected than girlfriend-next-door couples who have all the proximity but none of the openness.
+Though, the good news is, if you get the hang of this, you may feel more intimate and connected than girlfriend-next-door couples who have all the proximity but none of the openness.

 It can help to use a mixture of approaches to stay in touch and keep the relationship feeling fresh and fun.
 For example…